m3db/m3/site/content/how_to/any_remote_storage.md

 Every instance of scraper is living its own life and is unaware of other M3 Coordinators.

 This is a pretty straightforward setup however it has limitations:
-- coupling M3 Coordinator to a scraping component means we can only run as many M3 Coordinators as we have scrappers
+- Coupling M3 Coordinator to a scraper means we can only run as many M3 Coordinators as we have scrapers
-- M3 Coordinator is likely to require more resources than scrapping component
+- M3 Coordinator is likely to require more resources than an individual scraper

 #### Fleet of M3 Coordinators and M3 Aggregators